LayerCollapse: Adaptive compression of neural networks: Methodology

 where,

-where, $\sigma_{max}(W_2W_1)$ is the largest singular value of $W_2W_1$ By choosing $\delta$ arbitrarily small, error is bounded proportional to $(1-\alpha)^2$ with probability one.
-We capitalize on this by incorporating $(1-\alpha)^2$ into our loss function.
+where, $\sigma_{max}(W_2W_1)$ is the largest singular value of $W_2W_1$ By choosing $\delta$ arbitrarily small, probability of error is bounded proportional to $(1-\alpha)^2$ with probability one.
+We incorporating $(1-\alpha)^2$ into our loss function to optimize for the non-linearity loss as well as the label cross-entropy loss.
 This loss term serves to align $Y_\alpha$ with $Y_{linear}$, compressing the model into a shallower model as demonstrated in Figure \ref{fig:main_idea}.
-In simpler terms, when $\alpha$ approaches one, substituting $Y_{linear}$ with $Y_\alpha$ with an error bounded by a constant multiplied by $(1-\alpha)^2$.
+In simpler terms, as $\alpha$ approaches one, substituting $Y_{linear}$ with $Y_\alpha$ incurs a bounded error probability, the error probability is proportional to $(1-\alpha)^2$ times a constant.

 In practical applications, \textbf{Dropout} \cite{srivastava2014dropout} and \textbf{BatchNormalization} \cite{ioffe2015batch} are frequently used between the layers of a network.
 Dropout works by temporarily deactivating random neurons during training, which helps spread the learning across different neurons to avoid over-reliance on any particular subset of them.
 It is important to note that Dropout is not active during model deployment, meaning it behaves as if it is not there.
-This characteristic means that Dropout doesn't affect the layer collapsing process and can be left out when considering it.\\ BatchNormalization is a process described by the formula:
+This characteristic means that Dropout doesn't affect the layer collapsing process and can be left out of consideration.\\